John Gould Stephenson: Appointment

 Shortly after Lincoln's victory in the presidential election, Stephenson began to pursue a political appointment as the librarian of Congress, using connections within the Republican Party.
 His brother, Reuben Henry Stephenson, worked as the librarian of the Young Men's Mercantile Library of Cincinnati, and this may have influenced him to pursue the position.
 Many testimonials in favor of appointing Stephenson to the position were sent to Lincoln, beginning within a few weeks after the election.
 Various figures, including local physicians and a Kentucky Republican convention delegate, wrote to Lincoln, emphasizing Stephenson's service to the Republican Party and the Lincoln campaign.
 In March 1861, Senator Henry S. Lane wrote to Lincoln in support, stating that Stephenson was a "gentleman of fine education" and that his appointment would "give great pleasure to the Republicans of his neighborhood".
 At least one other candidate, Hezekiah Lord Hosmer, ran for the position.

 Stephenson arrived in Washington, D.C., at some point before May 1861 and wrote a letter to Lincoln asking to be appointed, urging haste so as to become acquainted with the library before the opening of the next session of Congress.
 Dole, Lincoln's Commissioner of Indian Affairs, described meeting with Lincoln to urge Stephenson's appointment:

+I have just left Mr. Lincoln.
+I found him alone this evening and had a good old fashioned talk as I frequently have and always, when he has leisure ...
+Mr. Lincoln is very kind to me and has given me not only what I have asked for myself but so far nearly anything I have asked for my friends ... and promised me to appoint Dr. Stevenson Congressional Librarian tomorrow.
+You know that the Dr. is not heavy mettal [sic] but he has worked hard for us & is poor and can hand down books to M. C. as well & as gracefully as any one and besides he is a Wabash man and I am for him.
+You know I never forget friends.